AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/Overview.md

 ## Service limits

--   Only API operations can be used to configure scheduled invocations.
-The scheduled interval cannot be less than 10 seconds.
+-   Only API operations can be used to configure the recurring executions of a Cloud Assistant command.
+The interval at which the command is run cannot be less than 10 seconds.
--   For each command, the total size of the Base64-encoded batch, PowerShell, or shell command together with the custom parameters cannot exceed 16 KB.
+-   For each command, the total size of the Base64-encoded batch, PowerShell, or shell scripts together with the Base64-encoded custom parameters cannot exceed 16 KB.
+-   The Base64-encoded file to send cannot exceed 32 KB in size.
 -   Each command can contain a maximum of 20 custom parameters.
 -   Cloud Assistant commands can be run only on instances that use the following operating systems:
     -   Alibaba Cloud Linux
     -   CentOS 6, CentOS 7, CentOS 8, and later
     -   CoreOS
     -   Debian 8, Debian 9, Debian 10, and later
-    -   openSUSE
+    -   OpenSUSE
     -   Red Hat 5, Red Hat 6, Red Hat 7, and later

         For Red Hat instances, you must download the RPM package to install the Cloud Assistant client.
 For more information, see [Install the Cloud Assistant client](/intl.en-US/Deployment & Maintenance/Cloud assistant/Configure the Cloud Assistant client/Install the Cloud Assistant client.md).